Marty Haugen: Biography

 Marty Haugen was born December 30, 1950, in Wanamingo, Minnesota.
 He was raised in the American Lutheran Church (ALC) in Minnesota, and became a member the United Church of Christ.
 His first job was as a worship leader in a Catholic parish in Minnesota in 1973.
 He began composing there in response to the poor quality of some of the music he was required to lead.

 He writes contemporary hymns and liturgical music for the Lutheran church.
 Haugen holds a B.A. degree in psychology from Luther College and an M.A. degree in pastoral studies from the University of St. Thomas in St. Paul, Minnesota.
 He pursues a career as a liturgical composer and workshop presenter.

 The majority of Haugen's compositions are published by GIA Publications.
 His works include two settings of the liturgy for Lutheran use, "Holden Evening Prayer" and "Now the Feast and Celebration", and settings of the Catholic Mass, including the Mass of Creation.

+Works and songs

 Haugen has also composed other works, including liturgical settings, choral arrangements, sacred songs, and hymns, including "Gather Us In", "Eye Has Not Seen", "We Are Many Parts", "We Remember", "Awake!
 Awake, and Greet the New Morn", and "Shepherd Me, O God", as well as psalm settings and paraphrases.

 Haugen is a performing musician, and has recorded a number of CDs.
-He holds a position as composer-in-residence at Mayflower Community Congregational Church (UCC) in Minneapolis.